brite-code/brite/docs/spec/src/patterns.md

 ## Alias Pattern

-AliasPattern : BindingIdentifier `is` Pattern
+AliasPattern : BindingIdentifier [lookahead != LineTerminator] `is` Pattern

 Allows a {Pattern} to be aliased.
 In case one wants access to the entire value and one of its fields.

 ```ite example
 value is { x, y = _ } = { x = 1, y = 2 }
 ```

+Note: `is` is not a {BindingKeyword} because it may be commonly used as the plural of “i”.
+Make sure to perform the negative lookahead to remove ambiguity.

 Note: This is symmetrical with {PatternExpression} which does something different.
 It is not necessarily the dual of {AliasPattern}.